temporalio/documentation/docs/reference/metrics.md

 ### `local_activity_execution_latency`

-The time it is taking for Local Activity Executions to complete, from the time the first Activity Task is generated, to the time the SDK responds that the execution is complete.
+Time to complete a Local Activity Execution, from the time the first Activity Task is generated to the time the SDK responds that the execution is complete.

 - Type: Histogram
 - Available in: Go, Java